-The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain qualified hoard members.
+The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain qualified board members.

 As a public company, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, the listing requirements of the New York Stock Exchange and other applicable securities rules and regulations.
-Compliance with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly, and increase demand on our systems and resources, particularly after we are no longer an "emerging growth company" as defined in the recently enacted Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
+Compliance with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly, and increase demand on our systems and resources, particularly beginning on July 31, 2013 when we are no longer an "emerging growth company" as defined in the recently enacted Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
 Among other things, the Exchange Act requires that we file annual, quarterly and current reports with respect to our business and operating results and maintain effective disclosure controls and procedures and internal control over financial reporting.
-In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight may be required.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
 As a result, management's attention may be diverted from other business concerns, which could harm our business and operating results.
 Although we have already hired additional employees to comply with these requirements, we may need to hire even more employees in the future, which will increase our costs and expenses.